-- Youth participant goes to public outreach page on Illinois workNet and complete the intake form - 2.
-Grantee performs intake review process - a.
-If the youth wants to participate and the grantee is able to collect the necessary eligibility, the grantee submits the information to IWDS. - b.
+- 1. Youth participant will complete the initial assessment/application in Illinois workNet independently or with a case manager. - 2.
+Grantee performs intake review process. - a.
+If the youth want to participate and the grantee is able to collect the necessary eligibility, the grantee completes eligibility in IWIS. - b.
 If the youth does not want to participate or grantee is not able to collect the required eligibility documentation, the youth is given a referral or next steps. - 3.
-Once the intake form is submitted to IWDS, the grantee sets up an appointment with the LWIA. - 4.
-The LWIA career planner certifies eligibility in IWDS. - 5.
-Grantee performs more comprehensive assessment(s). - 6.
-Grantee and youth set goals for the youth and creates their Illinois workNet Career Plan. - 7.
-Services and outcomes are documented in IWDS. - 8.
+Grantee performs more comprehensive assessment(s). - 4.
+Grantee and youth set goals for the youth and creates their Illinois workNet Career Plan. - 5.
+Services and outcomes are documented in the career plan. - 6.
 Illinois workNet dashboards and reporting are used to facilitation program implementation and communicate outcomes.